tamilzh2018/kode-kloud-test/Linux.md

 sed 's/\bfrom\b/is/g' /home/BSD.txt > /home/BSD_REPLACE.txt

 # Q5 Linux SSH Authentication
+The system admins team of xFusionCorp Industries has set up some scripts on jump host that run on regular intervals and perform operations on all app servers in Stratos Datacenter.
+To make these scripts work properly we need to make sure the thor user on jump host has password-less SSH access to all app servers through their respective sudo users (i.e tony for app server 1).
+Based on the requirements, perform the following:

+Set up a password-less authentication from user thor on jump host to all app servers through their respective sudo users.
+Ans:
+To set up password-less SSH authentication from the `thor` user on the **jump host** to all **app servers** via their respective **sudo users** (e.g., `tony` for app server 1), follow these steps:

+---

+### 🛠️ Step-by-Step Setup

+#### 1. **Generate SSH Key on Jump Host (as `thor`)**

+ssh-keygen -t rsa -b 2048

+- Press Enter to accept default file location (`~/.ssh/id_rsa`)
+- Leave passphrase empty for password-less access

+#### 2. **Copy Public Key to App Servers via Sudo Users**

+Assuming:
+- App Server 1: `tony@<app_server_1_ip>`
+- App Server 2: `steve@<app_server_2_ip>`
+- App Server 3: `banner@<app_server_3_ip>`

+Run the following **from the jump host as `thor`**:

+ssh-copy-id tony@<app_server_1_ip>
+ssh-copy-id steve@<app_server_2_ip>
+ssh-copy-id banner@<app_server_3_ip>

+> This command appends `thor`'s public key to the `~/.ssh/authorized_keys` file of each sudo user on the respective app server.

+#### 3. **Verify Password-less SSH Access**

+Test the connection from jump host:

+ssh tony@<app_server_1_ip>
+ssh steve@<app_server_2_ip>
+ssh banner@<app_server_3_ip>

 # Q6 Linux Find Command
+During a routine security audit, the team identified an issue on the Nautilus App Server.
+Some malicious content was identified within the website code.
+After digging into the issue they found that there might be more infected files.
+Before doing a cleanup they would like to find all similar files and copy them to a safe location for further investigation.
+Accomplish the task as per the following requirements:

+a.
+On App Server 1 at location /var/www/html/news find out all files (not directories) having .css extension.
+b.
+Copy all those files along with their parent directory structure to location /news on same server.
+c.
+Please make sure not to copy the entire /var/www/html/news directory content.
+Ans:
+### 🧩 a.
+Find all `.css` files (excluding directories)

+Run the following command:

+find /var/www/html/news -type f -name "*.css"

+- `-type f`: ensures only files are selected
+- `-name "*.css"`: filters for `.css` extension

+### 📦 b.
+Copy those files **with parent directory structure** to `/news`

+Use `find` with `cp --parents`:

+mkdir -p /news
+find /var/www/html/news -type f -name "*.css" -exec cp --parents {} /news \;

+- `--parents`: preserves the full directory structure relative to root
+- `{} /news`: copies each matched file into `/news` with its path

+### ✅ c.
+Ensure only `.css` files are copied, not the entire directory

+This method **only copies matched `.css` files** and their paths — not other content from `/var/www/html/news`. find /news -type f -name "*.css"

 # Q7 Install a package
+As per new application requirements shared by the Nautilus project development team, serveral new packages need to be installed on all app servers in Stratos Datacenter.
+Most of them are completed except for telnet.

+Therefore, install the telnet package on all app-servers.
+Ans:
+Install telnet: sudo yum install -y telnet
+Verify installation: telnet
 # Q8 Install Ansible
+During the weekly meeting, the Nautilus DevOps team discussed about the automation and configuration management solutions that they want to implement.
+While considering several options, the team has decided to go with Ansible for now due to its simple setup and minimal pre-requisites.
+The team wanted to start testing using Ansible, so they have decided to use jump host as an Ansible controller to test different kind of tasks on rest of the servers.

+Install ansible version 4.10.0 on Jump host using pip3 only.
+Make sure Ansible binary is available globally on this system, i.e all users on this system are able to run Ansible commands.

+Ans:
+Ensure Python 3 and pip3 are installed: python3 --version and pip3 --version

+Install Ansible version 4.10.0 via pip3 to a system-wide location: sudo pip3 install ansible==4.10.0

+ansible --version  : ansible [core 2.11.x]   config file = ...
+Note: Ansible 4.x uses ansible-core 2.11.x internally.
+That is expected.
 # Q9 Configure Local Yum repos
 # Q10 Linux Services
 # Q11 Linux Configure sudo